ytgov/yukon-ca/README.md

 * Stage site - `TODO` Add stage site URL here.
 * Prod site - `TODO` Add prod site URL here.

+# Setup a blank Druapl 10 website

+The first step of upgrading the Druapl 7 vesrion to Drupal 10 is setting up a blank Drupal 10 website by using the following steps:

+1. Setup a web server
+2. Copy the file system from the master branch
+3. Run composer update
+4. Create database and assign user
+6. Enter the database credentails in the sites/default/settings.php file
+7. Hit the website URL to complete the installation process
+8. Please note that while setting up the website, we need to select "minimal" profile.
+Selecting other profiles will generate issues.

-Migrating the data from Yukon.ca Drupal 7 version to Drupal 10:
+## Migrating the data from Yukon.ca Drupal 7 version to Drupal 10:

+Once blank Drupal 10 website is done, data import can be initiated by adding database credentials of the Drupal 7 website in the sites/default/settings.php file.
+Do not remove the Drupal 10 database credentials and instead use

+## Migration - Overall process

 There are more than 30K nodes on the D7 version and it can take anywhere between 10 to 15 hours to run the complete migration.
 The speed of migration depends on the server (both D7 and D10) and on the size of data.
 It needs manual monitoring and validation to confirm that data migration was completed as required.
 To make this process feasible, the migration process has been divided into 10 batches and we need to run this migration at least two times (10 batches x 2 times).
 In the first round we get the migration data and in the second round, we fix the missing relationships between the nodes.

-# Migration - Overall process

-Migration involves 103 database tables which are divided in to 7 different batches

 ## Migration - 1st Round to migrate initial data